nodejs/node/doc/api/addons.md

 should never be used outside of testing.

 During shutdown of the process or worker threads destructors are not called by the JS engine.
-Therefore it's in the responsibility of the user to track these objects and ensure proper destruction to avoid resource leaks.
+Therefore it's the responsibility of the user to track these objects and ensure proper destruction to avoid resource leaks.

 ### Factory of wrapped objects